evanshunt/FrontEndEditLink/README.md

+## Consider using https://github.com/jonom/silverstripe-betternavigator instead as it provides more advanced options

 ## Description

 A small SilverStripe module that provides logged in users with a front-end `Edit` link.
 This helps in quickly editing a pages and finding it on the SiteTree instead of hunting for it.